snap-stanford/snapvx/README.md

 in the Python file.
 See the included `Examples/` directory for use cases and syntax.

 #### DEVELOPMENT
-Please consult the developer doc for ways to contribute code, documentation, test cases and general improvments to snapvx
+Please consult the developer doc for ways to contribute code, documentation, test cases and general improvments to SnapVX

 ### CONTACT
 Please file bug reports at [github.com/snap-stanford/snapvx](https://github.com/snap-stanford/snapvx).
+We also encourage you to sign up for the [SnapVX mailing list](http://snap.stanford.edu/snapvx/) to stay up-tp-date with the newest features and releases.
 For any other questions, comments, or concerns, please contact [David Hallac](http://www.stanford.edu/~hallac/).